Pub Quiz Advice

 I used to be a full time Quiz Master and I made a nice living out of it, I still do one quiz a week to test the quizzes I make.
 But not everyone can do what I do.
 You need to be confident and you must believe in yourself and what you do.

 If you are naturally shy you are going to have problems.
 What are you like when you meet people for the first time?
 Think about what it would be like to stand in front of twenty or more strangers who are drinking in their local pub and introduce yourself on a microphone.
 If this thought fills you with fear and dread then don't read on, this is definitely not the career for you.
-If I haven't put you off then please continue.
+Please continue if you love to socialise.

 If you are still reading this then good for you.
 I'm going to give to you my 20 years of experience in the pub quiz business and if I can help you start a new career in this very rewarding occupation then that will be awesome.

 Something you have to understand before we go on is that I started out as an entertainer before I branched out into doing pub quizzes as I got older.
 This is why I do fun quizzes, it's in my blood, I'm used to giving people a good nights entertainment and to me a serious quiz with difficult questions doesn't interest me, I find them boring.
 I'm not saying seriously hard quizzes are bad, it's very popular in some places but I can't see the attraction myself, but that's my opinion not everyone's.
-So before you read on, if you're only interested in doing these type of quizzes then the rest of this article doesn't apply, however, parts of it you might still find useful.
+So before you read on, if you're only interested in doing egg head type quizzes then the rest of this article pobably won't interest you, however, parts of it you might still find useful.

 The Fun Pub Quiz